-All subsurface exploration, laboratory testing, and design are handled by DOTD personnel.
+For all in-house services projects, all subsurface exploration, laboratory testing, and design are handled by DOTD personnel.
 Subsurface investigations and laboratory testing are conducted by DOTD's Materials Lab.
-Development of the subsurface investigation plan and geotechnical design are handled by the GDS.
+Development of the Subsurface Investigation Plan and geotechnical design are handled by the GDS.
 This is typically done for projects that can be accessed by the DOTD drilling crew, do not require specialized lab testing, and have time/budgetary constraints that preclude contract work.
 Construction support, such as dynamic monitoring, is provided by the GDS.
 Projects developed entirely in-house usually proceed as follows:

 - Another DOTD section (Bridge Design, Road Design, Project Management, etc.) or district furnishes a formal boring request via the Geotechnical Request Form located on the Pavement & Geotechnical webpage.
-The request should include any relevant project information, such as general bridge plans, as-built plans, existing geotechnical information, etc. - + The boring request is reviewed by a GDS engineer who evaluates the necessary scope of the geotechnical investigation based on the anticipated construction, improvements, repairs, etc. The engineer develops a subsurface investigation plan and furnishes it to the GDS Contracts Specialist.
+The request includes any relevant project information, such as general bridge plans, as-built plans, existing geotechnical information, etc. - + The boring request is reviewed by a GDS engineer who evaluates the necessary scope of the geotechnical investigation based on the anticipated construction, improvements, repairs, etc. The engineer develops a Subsurface Investigation Plan (see Section 3.3.1) and furnishes it to the GDS Contracts Specialist.

 - The Contracts Specialist assigns the work to the Materials Lab. - The Drilling Manager visits the site and performs reconnaissance to determine whether the inhouse drill crew can perform the fieldwork.
 After determining that the work can be done by the in-house crew, the fieldwork is performed. - Soil samples are extruded and classified by the Materials Lab under supervision of the GEOR/GDS, unless deferred entirely to the Materials Lab.
-The extruded samples and test assignments are provided to the geotechnical laboratory at the Materials Lab. - The Materials Lab's geotechnical laboratory performs all fieldwork and laboratory testing and issues a Geotechnical Data Report (GDR) to the GDS.
+The extruded samples and test assignments are provided to the geotechnical laboratory at the Materials Lab. - The Materials Lab's geotechnical laboratory performs all fieldwork (see Chapter 3) and laboratory testing (see Chapter 4) and issues a Geotechnical Data Report (GDR) (see Section 15.5) to the GDS for review and acceptance.
 This report includes soil boring logs, laboratory testing results, and a brief description of the work and methods used.
-The Materials Lab also furnishes the geotechnical data to the GDS in an approved data interchange format as discussed in Section 15.5.5.1. - The DOTD section that requested the soil borings furnishes a formal design request, including plans, design loads, cross-sections, etc. This is done using the same Geotechnical Request Form on the Pavement & Geotechnical webpage; - The GDS performs design analyses and writes a GIR to document the design assumptions.
-Planrelated design recommendations are typically furnished to the originator of the design request in the cover letter of the report or in a separate memo. - If the recommendations require construction services (dynamic monitoring, review of foundation installation plans, static load test interpretation, etc.), the district Project Engineer contacts the GDS to schedule the work after the project has been awarded.
-The GDS may prepare additional reports to document the fieldwork depending upon project needs.
+The Materials Lab also furnishes the geotechnical data to the GDS in an approved data interchange format as discussed in Section 15.5.5.1. - The DOTD section that requested the soil borings furnishes a formal design request, including plans, design loads, cross-sections, etc. This is done using the same Geotechnical Request Form on the Pavement & Geotechnical webpage. - The GDS performs design analyses and writes a GIR (see Section 15.6) to document the design assumptions.
+Plan-related design recommendations are typically furnished to the originator of the design request in the cover letter of the report or in a separate memo. - If the recommendations require construction services (dynamic monitoring, review of foundation installation plans, static load test interpretation, etc.), the district Project Engineer contacts the GDS to schedule the work after the project has been awarded.
+The GDS may prepare additional reports to document the fieldwork depending upon project needs (see Chapter 15).